evennia/evennia/docs/sphinx/source/wiki/HelpSystem.rst

     > @sethelp/add emote, Roleplaying = Emoting is important because ...

-If the category *Roleplaying* did not exist it is created and will appear in the help index.
+If the category *Roleplaying* did not already exist, it is created and will appear in the help index.

 You can, finally, define a lock for the help entry by following the category with a `lock definition <Locks.html>`_:

 ::

-    > @sethelp/add emote, Roleplaying, view:all() = The emote command ...
+    > @sethelp/add emote, Roleplaying, view:all() = Emoting is important because ...